-$$\Delta R(x', y') = \frac{1}{10} \sum{t} [R_t^(x', y') - R_t(x', y')], \tag{3}$$ where $R_t^(x', y')$ represents the range from the prescribed treatment, at the respective thresholds t defined above, while $R_t(x', y')$ is the corresponding range resulting from an alteration introduced into the irradiation scenario.
+$$\Delta R(x', y') = \frac{1}{10} \sum{t} [R_t^(x', y') - R_t(x', y')], \qquad (3)$$ where $R_t^(x', y')$ represents the range from the prescribed treatment, at the respective thresholds t defined above, while $R_t(x', y')$ is the corresponding range resulting from an alteration introduced into the irradiation scenario.

 In order to quantitatively relate J-PET measurements to deviations in proton range, the correlation between range shifts in dose and those in reconstructed PET activity was investigated.
 As a quantitative metric, the mean of range shift values ($\Delta R(x', y')$) was considered appropriate, as it expresses the magnitude of the overall deviation in the position of the distal edge of both dose and PET activity.
-A prediction model was constructed where the mean of $\Delta R^{PET}(x', y')$, calculated from measured data, was used as the predictor of the mean of

-Figure 3.
-Section of (a) the distribution of the PET activity generated by the simulated treatment plan and reconstructed from data acquired using the J-PET full-ring geometry, and (b) the dose deposited during the simulated treatment.
-The distributions are overlaid on the patient's planning CT.
+A prediction model was constructed where the mean of $\Delta R^{PET}(x', y')$, calculated from measured data, was used as the predictor of the mean of acquired using the J-PET full-ring geometry, and (b) the dose deposited during the simulated treatment plan and reconstructed from data on the patient's planning CT.
 The arrows indicate the three radiation field directions.
 The red arrow indicates the last delivered field of the treatment plan, chosen as the BEV for further analysis of the images from the in-room protocol.
 The PTV is shown in green.